openhwgroup/cve2/doc/01_specification/index.rst

-The core design was originally developed as the PULPino *ZeroRISCY* processor by ETH Zürich and the University of Bologna and later enhanced by the lowRISC consortium as the *Ibex* core.
-For this project, the Ibex design description is copied and further enhanced by the OpenHW Group.
-The design is qualified using the industrial-strength Core-V-Verification methodologies.
+The core design was originally developed as the PULPino *ZeroRISCY* processor by ETH Zürich and the University of Bologna and later enhanced by the lowRISC consortium as the `*Ibex* core <https://github.com/lowRISC/ibex>`_.
+In 2023 a fork of Ibex was made by the OpenHW Group and given the name *CVE2*.
+The CVE2 is a simplified version of Ibex and qualified using the industrial-strength Core-V-Verification methodologies.
 The source :term:`RTL` code is written in SystemVerilog and maintained by the OpenHW Group.

 This specification is organized as requirements that apply to the “Scope of the :term:`IP`".
 The Revision 0.1 of this requirements document is intended